IIT Kanpur: Transportation service

+The IIT campus has links to the Kanpur Metro at IIT Kanpur metro station.
+The Metro links the campus to Kanpur Central railway station.

 New York Office

-The institute has set up an office in New York with alumnus, Sanjiv Khosla designated as the overseas brand ambassador of the institute.
-It is located on 62, William Street, Manhattan.
+The institute has set up an office in New York with alumnus Sanjiv Khosla designated as the overseas brand ambassador of the institute.
+It is located at 62 William Street, Manhattan.
 The office aims to hunt for qualified and capable faculty abroad, facilitate internship opportunities in North American universities and be conduit for research tie ups with various US universities.
 The New York Office also tries to amass funds through the alumni based there.
 A system that invites students and faculty of foreign institutes to IIT Kanpur is also being formulated.

 Organisation and administration

 Governance

-All IITs follow the same organization structure which has President of India as visitor at the top of the hierarchy.
+All IITs follow the same organization structure which has the President of India as the visitor at the top of the hierarchy.
 Directly under the president is the IIT Council.
 Under the IIT Council is the board of governors of each IIT.
 Under the board of governors is the director, who is the chief academic and executive officer of the IIT.
 Under the director, in the organizational structure, comes the deputy director.
 Under the director and the deputy director, come the deans, the heads of various departments, and the registrar.